 One of the applications that could arise from this exercise is to think that, because the Trinity is not fully disclosed in the Old Testament and hence the Psalter, the Psalms alone are not a sufficient hymnbook for the Christian church.
-Certainly the argument has been offered, now that the Spirit has been given fully to the church, that a need exists for the church to have further worship songs beyond the Psalms that capture the fullness of Trinitarian revelation.
-However, granted that I am a convinced Psalm-singer, this exercise actually led my thinking in the opposite direction.
+Certainly that argument has been offered.
+For it would further state that since the Spirit has been given fully to the church upon Christs ascension, that a need exists for the church to have further worship songs beyond the Psalms that capture the fullness of Trinitarian revelation.
+However, with an admitted bias given that I am a convinced Psalm-singer, this exercise actually led my thinking in the opposite direction.

 The answer to that question is a glorious "Yes!"
 The more one meditates on the Scriptures contained in the Psalms, the more clear this becomes.
 Though a more extensive study can be done on this, I would like to offer a brief, three-part series that highlights three of the ways in which the Trinity shines forth in the Psalter.

 The first way is by personal references.
 Some Psalms just directly shout, "Trinity!"
 Here are seven examples.

 1) Psalm 2:2 tells us, "The kings of the earth set themselves, and the rulers take counsel together, against the Lord and against his Anointed."
 Here the Father is referenced as Lord, the Son as his Anointed, and the Spirit would of course be the one who is the means of his anointing (Matthew 3:13-17).

 2) Similarly, one verse in Psalm 45 about the messianic king, which the author of Hebrews makes clear is about Christ (Hebrews 1:8), is clearly a Trinitarian statement.
 For we read, "You have loved righteousness and hated wickedness; therefore God, Your God, has anointed You with the oil of joy above Your fellows."